Asian Banking School Logo

 Preparing Future Leaders for a Digital World

-In its essence, the banking business remains the same but the environment around it is constantly evolving.
+In its essence, banking business remains unchanged, however, the environment around it is continuously evolving.
 Technology has affected the way customers engage with banks, investment opportunities, the risks faced by banks, and the relationship with employees.
-More and more people have access to the financial system.
-New types of currencies have been created.
-The number of tech-based firms has gotten higher and higher, bringing novel digital functionalities that considerably affect how we perform tasks and interact with each other.
+A growing number of individuals now have access to the financial system, new currency types have emerged, and the increasing presence of tech-based firms has introduced innovative digital solutions that significantly impact our tasks and interactions.
 Social awareness, ethical issues, and equality and diversity debates propelled by social media may affect banks’ reputation and their ability to attract funding at reasonable costs.
 Applications of artificial intelligence and machine learning in finance and related areas take advantage of abundant data easily available to some players that can become new competitors to traditional banks.

-The advances in technology have made us aware of new possibilities that we would not have considered otherwise.
-Simply keeping abreast of all these changes is not enough for banking leaders to deal with the multiple factors influencing the sector - understanding them and acting accordingly is essential to identifying business opportunities and avoiding losses for their institutions.
+The advances in technology have made us aware of new possibilities in the near future that we would not have considered otherwise.
+Simply keeping abreast of all these changes is not enough for banking leaders to deal with the multiple factors influencing the sector.
+Understanding them and acting accordingly is essential to identify business opportunities and avoid losses for their institutions.

-The Emerging Banking Leaders Programme will allow participants to not only face the aforementioned challenges in a more efficient way but also to explore opportunities arising from new business, professional and social practices.
-It combines a number of different activities such as seminars with academics and guest speakers from financial firms, case studies, networking events with practitioners, and a visit to a financial institution.
-Such a variety of delivery methods will help participants take their learning experience to the highest possible level so that the topics discussed in the programme can be converted into practical actions in their organisations.
+The Emerging Banking Leaders Programme will allow participants not only to face the above-mentioned challenges in a more efficient way but also to explore opportunities arising from new business, professional and social practices.
+It combines a number of different activities such as seminars with academics and guest speakers from financial firms, case studies, discussions on presented topics, networking with practitioners, as well as a visit to a financial institution.
+This diverse range of learning methods aims to enhance participants’ experiences and enable them to translate the insights gained into actionable strategies within their organisations.

 Designed specifically for high potential talent on a fast track to a leadership position from banking and finance-related institutions, the Emerging Banking Leaders Programme is organised by the Asian Banking School in collaboration with the University of Edinburgh Business School.